- Local time

 - 33

 Hello, I've been role playing for over 10 years and I'm looking for 3-6 players to participate in this story.
 I can generally post once a week and posts vary from 500-1,500 words.
 Whatever the roster looks like in the end establishing a post order will probably be necessary to keep things tidy.
-If interested please post in this thread to let me know.
+If interested please DM me to let me know.

 Bestiary - This list will be expanded as necessary and players should consult it whenever a new creature is introduced.

-Vampires - Either feral or noble, both sensitive to sunlight and strongest during night and susceptible to holy symbols, garlic, fire and stakes to the heart.
-All vampires are twice as strong and fast as the average man.
+Vampires - Either feral or civilized, both sensitive to sunlight and strongest during night and susceptible to holy symbols, garlic, fire and stakes to the heart.
+All vampires are twice as strong and fast as the average man at night, less so during day.
 They require blood, feeding on the living and turning them into the undead by this means.
-Vampires possess the ability to implement magic, commanding wolves, assuming the form of a bat or wolf or mist, enchanting and enthralling humans, generating mist.
-Salt weakens and keeps back vampires.
-Must rest in the soil of its grave.
+Vampires possess the ability to implement magic, commanding wolves, assuming the form of a bat or wolf or mist, enchanting and enthralling humans, generating mist in general etc Salt weakens and keeps back vampires.
+A vampire must rest in the soil of its own grave.

 Feral vampires have fallen prey to their own predatory instincts and been consumed by their blood lust.
 As such they are still capable of more magical means of attack but often only with the cunning and planning of an animal rather than a man.
 Their strength is increased by a feverish desperation.
 Tend to congregate in ruins, caves, caverns and wildernesses in general.
 Often hide their presence with signs of animal attacks, a particular sign of their cunning.
 Often do not have thralls.
 Often roam around their general locality and can sometimes create multiple homes for the purpose depending on the extent of their ranging.
 Tend to appear more corpse like and animalistic.